heart/CarBode-Barcode-Scanner-For-SwiftUI/README.md

 ```

-# How to ON/OFF torch light
+# How to turn torch light on/off

 ```Swift
 import SwiftUI